objectbox/cla/sa.md

 “**ObxSync Instance**" refers to any device running ObxSync deployed by Customer in connection with a Subscription.

+"**ObxSync User**" means, with respect to a Subscription, an individual person who is authorized to access and use ObxSync deployed by Customer in connection with a Subscription.

 “**Non-production Environment**” means an environment such as development, staging, or quality assurance, where any Software is not used for production purposes.